arshiya2704/cmpe281-piedpiper/ACTIVITIES.md

 # BonAppétit

 ### Week 4 Updates:
+Jigar:-
+- Ran riak container and created database and buckets, however was not able to connect with node backend
+- Switched to MongoDB database
+- Installed locally and creared cart database, collections and documents
+- Connected with Node Server
+- Updated XP core value - Simplicity

 Arshiya:-
 - Initialised to deploy riak on docker as well as locally but faced many issues due to the improper documentation available about it, so decided to switch to MongoDB.
 - Installed MongoDB locally on my machine and created a database named users.